 - Stuf-fit copper wire mesh, steel wool or Xcluder™

-Walk around your home to identify the potential entry points for mice, keeping in mind that any opening greater than ¼ inch is a potential threat for rodent entry.
-Consider calling on a general contractor or handyman for openings that you find to be larger than a fist.
+Walk around your home to identify potential entry points for mice, keeping in mind that any opening greater than ¼ inch is a potential threat for rodent entry.
+Consider calling on a general contractor or handyman to seal any openings larger than a fist.

 Tear or cut off a piece of Xcluder™, Stuf-fit, or steel wool at least 2 to 3 times the size of the opening.
 Stuf-fit copper wire mesh easily sells for under $20.00 at most hardware stores or can be purchased online.
 Note: look for the copper wire mesh that is packaged in a roll.
 You'll have extra on hand for future pest-proofing projects or remodeling jobs.